 TL;DR

-• Explore expert tactics to foster mental resilience among sales teams, enhancing their productivity and performance
+- Eight tactics to build mental resilience in sales teams and improve productivity and performance

-• Learn how to build a supportive culture, provide actionable feedback, and encourage a growth mindset for stress management
+- Build a supportive culture, give actionable feedback, and encourage a growth mindset to manage stress

-• Discover strategies to help sales reps detach from outcomes, improving their ability to handle rejection and maintain motivation
+- Help sales reps detach from outcomes to handle rejection better and maintain motivation

 How does mental resilience help sales teams?

 Resilient sales teams are high-performing teams.
-And are able to handle pressure and stay calm in challenging situations.
+They handle pressure and stay calm in challenging situations.

 Padmaja Santhanam, Partner & Growth Manager at FirstPrinciples, believes that mental resilience in sales leads to better decision-making, more creativity, and increased emotional intelligence.